-I'm also affiliated as a Research Associate with the Tilburg center for Communication and Cognition (TiCC), Tilburg University, The Netherlands.
+I'm also a research Associate, Tilburg center for Communication and Cognition (TiCC), Tilburg University, The Netherlands.

-Languages of Malta: Recent Studies, edited by Patrizia Paggio and Albert Gatt accepted for publication.
-Forthcoming from Language Science Press..
+NEW BOOK!
+Languages of Malta: Recent Studies, edited by Patrizia Paggio and Albert Gatt.
+Berlin: Language Science Press 2018.